fallakm/cse15l-lab-reports/lab1.md

      ![Image](image1.png)

-     cd with no arguments does not do anything
+     cd with no arguments returns you to the home directory

+     Not an error

      Absolute path before : `/Users/fallakmakhija`